datafibers/simple_stream/df_stream_kafka/src/main/sql/KSQL_DEMO_CityBike.md

     FROM
     citibike_trip_start_station_details
     ```
-1. Create a table by grouping the data based on the date and the stations for finding the started trip counts and the ended trip counts of each station for the day using the below commands:
+1. Create a table by grouping the data based on the date and the stations for finding the started trip counts and the ended trip counts of each station for the day using the below KSQL commands:
    ```roomsql
    CREATE TABLE start_trip_count_by_stations
    AS